Uriah Heep (band): Early days (1967–1971)

 The band's origins go back to 1967 when 19-year-old guitarist Mick Box formed a band in Brentwood, Essex called Hogwash, which began playing in local clubs and pubs.
 When the band's singer left, drummer Roger Penlington suggested his cousin David Garrick (who knew the band) as a replacement.
 Box and Garrick formed a songwriting partnership and having higher musical aspirations than their colleagues, decided to give up their day jobs and go professional.
 They set up a new band called Spice.
 David Garrick changed his surname to Byron.
-Drummer Alex Napier joined, having answered a music paper ad; bassist Paul Newton of The Gods completed the line-up.
+Drummer Alex Napier joined, having answered a music paper ad; bassist Paul Newton of The Gods (not to be confused with the American rock band of the same name) completed the line-up.

 Spice avoided playing covers and according to Box, always strove "to do something original".
 Managed initially by Newton's father, the band climbed their way up to The Marquee level, then got signed by Gerry Bron (the Hit Record Productions Ltd.'s boss), who saw the band at the Blues Loft club in High Wycombe.
 "I thought they were a band I could develop and I took them on that basis", remembered Bron later.
 He became the band's manager and signed them to Vertigo Records, the newly formed Philips label.
 The four-piece found themselves booked into the Lansdowne Studios in London, still under the name of Spice.
 Then the name was changed to that of the well-known character from David Copperfield Uriah Heep (for, according to biographer Kirk Blows, "Dickens' name being everywhere around Christmas '69 due to it being the hundredth anniversary of his death").
 According to Dave Ling's 2001 autobiography of the band, Wizards and Demons, The Uriah Heep Story, though the "Uriah Heep" moniker was chosen in December 1969, the band continued to play gigs as "Spice" until Ken Hensley joined in February 1970.

 Uriah Heep then decided to widen the sound.
 "We'd actually recorded half the first album when we decided that keyboards would be good for our sound.
 I was a big Vanilla Fudge fan, with their Hammond organ and searing guitar on top and we had David's high vibrato vocals anyway so that's how we decided to shape it", Box recalled.
 Gerry Bron brought in session player Colin Wood, followed by Hensley, a former colleague of Newton in the Gods, who was then playing guitar in Toe Fat.
 "I saw a lot of potential in the group to do something very different", remembered Hensley.